 Choosing the ‘right’ colours for your watercolour palette is a huge subject.
 The simple answer is that it is a never-ending journey of exploration and everyone’s selection of colours is unique.

-- I use a small Schmincke metal tin that has a fold out mixing area and a three sectioned lid but they are expensive.
-So I also use a tin by Art Basics (Australian brand) with two wells in the lid.
+- I use a small metal tin that has a fold-out mixing area and a three-sectioned lid – this is a metal palette made by Derivan in Australia – see here.

 My amazing dad made this incredible wall unit for me to store my paint tubes.
 Read the full details here.